Get Tability: OKRs that don't suck | Learn more →

 If you want to learn more about the framework, you can read our OKR guide online.

-Our customisable Report Generation OKRs examples
+Report Generation OKRs examples

 You'll find below a list of Objectives and Key Results templates for Report Generation.
 We also included strategic projects for each template to make it easier to understand the difference between key results and projects.